airalab/robonomics.academy/courses/en/online-courses/smart-home-course/2-raspberry-pi-setup.md

 Nmap done: 256 IP addresses (4 hosts up) scanned in 2.07 seconds
 </LessonCodeWrapper>

-  Standard hostname for freshly installed Raspberry Pi should be <code class="nowb">ubuntu</code>, so in this example the address is <code>192.168.43.56.</code>
+  In this example the address is <code>192.168.43.56.</code>

   </li>

   <li>

   Connect to the Raspberry Pi via SSH with found IP.
-User is <code class="nowb">"ubuntu"</code>, the password is <code class="bold">"ubuntu"</code>.
+Use the username and password, that you created earlier.

   <LessonCodeWrapper language="bash" noLines>ssh ubuntu@192.168.43.56</LessonCodeWrapper>

-  The system will ask you to change the password to a more secure one, make sure you don't lose it.Further instructions are executed via SSH on the Raspberry Pi itself.
+  Further instructions are executed via SSH on the Raspberry Pi itself.

   </li>
 </List>